FredericaBernkastel/contrapunctus/readme.md

 rules is a real finding about counterpoint, and it is falsifiable — name a strict-counterpoint rule with longer memory and the claim is wrong.

+> **The falsification was offered, and it refines the claim rather than breaking it.** Ebcioğlu's two-part florid
+> counterpoint system carries about fifty constraints, among them — in Anders & Miranda's paraphrase — that the
+> pitches of the voice's local maxima **within three measures** must be distinct.
+That is exactly the shape rule
+> predicted, and it is longer than order 3.
+But it is *windowed*: three measures, not the whole piece.
+A windowed
+> rule is still finite-state, at a state cost exponential in the window and linear in the alphabet.
+So the accurate
+> statement is:
+>
+> **contrapuntal rules are order ≤ 3 in events; melodic shape rules are order ≤ one phrase.** Both are finite-state.
+> The second is where the state count stops being small, and it is the honest reason to reach for a solver rather
+> than a wider DP.

+### 2.6 What is *not* a variable: rhythm

+The grid is fixed before the search.
+Which tick a note falls on is data; only pitch is unknown.
+That is a real restriction and it should be stated rather than discovered later.

+It is also the mainstream position, and for the same reason.
+Anders & Miranda's survey calls the general problem *score topology* — a contrapuntal constraint needs to know which notes sound together, which are melodically adjacent, and where the barline is, and none of that is determined until the rhythm is.
+PWConstraints' polyphonic subsystem **Score-PMC makes note pitches the only variables and requires the rhythmic structure to be fully determined in the problem definition**, because it computes its static variable ordering by sorting notes by start time.
+The identical restriction, arrived at from the identical difficulty.

+What it costs: no rhythmic invention, no choosing where a suspension may be prepared, no deciding a subject's durations.
+What it buys: simultaneity is a lookup, the constraint graph is static, and §2.5's layered DAG exists at all.
+For a fugue this is a fair trade — the subject's rhythm *is* given, and the episodes are the part where it would matter.

+### 2.7 Where a solver takes over from the DP

+The DP dies at the voice count, not at the piece length.
+State at a tick is the product of the free voices'
+domains: with a two-octave compass that is roughly `24^(V−e)` before obligations, so `V − e = 2` is comfortable, `3` wants the harmonic automaton pruning it, and `4` or more is out of reach exactly.

+**This is where a CDCL solver belongs, and the reason is conflict learning, not theories.** Every system in the survey that searches over polyphony uses plain chronological backtracking; Anders & Miranda name *thrashing* as its known weakness — the same conflict rediscovered over and over because the search never records why it failed — and Ebcioğlu had to build backjumping into a new language (BSL) to get around it.
+Conflict-driven clause learning is that fix, done properly: the conflict is learned once as a clause and never revisited anywhere in the tree.
+In a five-voice texture, where a dead end in bar 30 is caused by a choice in bar 3, this is the whole game.

+Three further properties matter here specifically:

+- **`unsat` is a proof**, and the unsat core names the conflicting constraints.
+"No fifth entry can be added" comes back with *which pair of entries* forbids it — a musically meaningful answer, and the thing ricercar's `best_remaining()` existed to fake.
+- **Soft constraints are native.** §5 is about where taste enters; the answer below is the Pareto front, and Z3's optimizer supports multi-objective search in `pareto` mode directly.
+- **Incrementality.** Push an entry, re-solve, pop — which is the shape of §3's greedy loop, and precisely what ricercar's `capacity()` got wrong by rebuilding.

+What it is *not* good for here: none of the SMT theories earn their keep.
+Pitch is finite-domain, interval legality is a precomputed table, and `(pᵢ − pⱼ) mod 12` is actively unpleasant in linear integer arithmetic.
+The right encoding is **one-hot Booleans per (voice, tick), table constraints for interval legality, and the automaton unrolled as a state variable per tick with transition clauses** — which is bounded model checking's standard trick and lands the whole problem in pure SAT.
+Use the solver as a very good SAT engine with an optimiser on top, not as an SMT solver.

+Two warnings, both real at five voices. **Symmetry** — voice permutation within a register, and the global transposition of the entire texture — inflates unsat proofs badly and nothing breaks it for you; order the voices by register and pin the first entry at `(τ = identity, d = 0, k = 0)`.
+And **one model is not a set of pieces**: blocking clauses enumerate near-duplicates, so diversity has to be asked for explicitly rather than hoped for.

 ---

 ## 3. The measurement §6.1 wanted, computed exactly